 Using the guidelines established by the Modern Language Association (MLA), students must provide documentation for the following in their academic work: charts, diagrams, graphs, direct quotations, examples and anecdotes, paraphrased information, statistics, and any information not considered common knowledge.
 If you find the same information in at least three sources, consider it common knowledge.
 You need to document common knowledge information only if you include a direct quotation.

 Cheating is defined as either giving or receiving school assignments for the purpose of copying someone else's material.

 Plagiarism/cheating are considered to be academic theft and will not be tolerated in any class.
-Students will receive notification from their teacher if the teacher believes the student's work has been plagiarized.
-Specific classroom consequences that could include:
+In all cases, a discipline referral will be written and will be placed in a student's cumulative file.
+Students will receive an office referral with specific classroom consequences that could include:

-- A "0" on the assignment, project or test

-- Requiring the student to re-do the assignment

-- Conferences with the student and parents to establish behavior goals and subsequent consequences if incidents are repeated or goals not met

-- Other appropriate consequences
+- A "0" on the assignment, project or test - Requiring the student to re-do the assignment - Conferences with the student and parents to establish behavior goals and subsequent consequences if incidents are repeated or goals not met - Other appropriate consequences

-- Office referral